David Amber: Biography

-From 2016-2022, he became the studio host of the late game of Hockey Night in Canada, after the departure of George Stroumboulopoulos.
+From 2016 to 2022, he became the studio host of the late game of Hockey Night in Canada, after the departure of George Stroumboulopoulos.
 In 2022, with Caroline Cameron covering the 2022 Winter Olympics, Amber filled-in on Scotiabank Wednesday Night Hockey.

-Beginning in the 2022-23 NHL season, Amber became the lead studio host for Rogers Monday Night Hockey.
+From 2022 to 2024, Amber was the lead studio host for Rogers Monday Night Hockey.

+In the 2024-25 NHL season, Amber filled in for Cameron, while Cameron was on maternity leave, again, on Scotiabank Wednesday Night Hockey.

 Amber received his Bachelor of Arts degree in North American Studies from McGill University in Montreal in 1993, and a Master of Arts degree in Broadcast Journalism from Syracuse University in 1995.

 Personal life

-Amber's older sister is Jeannine Amber, an award-winning Senior Writer at Essence magazine, based in New York City.
-Amber's sister is also the author of the award winning book Rabbit: The Autobiography of Ms. Pat.
-He is married with two children.
+Amber's older sister is Jeannine Amber a graduate of Columbia University Graduate School of Journalism and an award-winning Senior Writer at Essence magazine, based in New York City.
+Amber's sister is also the author of the award-winning book Rabbit: The Autobiography of Ms. Pat.
+Amber is married with two children.